venk404/FlaskMovieMagic/readme.md

 5. Open your web browser and visit http://localhost:5000 to access the FlaskMovieMagic website.

-Usage:
+## Usage
-Add a Movie: Click the "Add" button to search for a movie by title and add it to your list.
+1. Add a Movie: Click the "Add" button to search for a movie by title and add it to your list.
-Edit a Movie: Click the "Edit" button next to a movie to modify its rating and review.
+2. Edit a Movie: Click the "Edit" button next to a movie to modify its rating and review.
-Delete a Movie: Click the "Delete" button to remove a movie from your list.
+3. Delete a Movie: Click the "Delete" button to remove a movie from your list.